switch-hawaii/ulupono_scenario_2/README.md

 https://github.com/switch-model/switch/tree/95c9d0f43b23a2972c7efe18a9c150c2e24bc302
 .

+Install Python 3.7 or later.
+Earlier versions may work but have not been tested.
 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a good, cross-platform installer.
-Alternatively, you can use the [standard Python installer](https://www.python.org/downloads/).
+Or you can use the [standard Python installer](https://www.python.org/downloads/).

-You should install Python 3.7 or later.
-Earlier versions may work but have not been tested.
 Either of these should include the `pip` package manager for Python.

 Next, launch a Terminal window or Anaconda prompt and then install the version of Switch used for this study, along with its dependencies, by typing